An Emissions Reduction Fund participant:

 The Clean Energy Regulator’s assessment at the time of project registration that a person has legal right to carry out a project is an administrative assessment based on information provided to it.
 Such an assessment cannot be relied upon as evidence of existence of that legal right.
 The Clean Energy Regulator or its processes do not create legal right, nor do they certify that it exists.

 Your legal right to carry out the project on or for the sites or assets included in the project must exist over a period of time that is not less than the duration of the crediting period for the project.
-This will usually mean 7 years for emissions avoidance projects and 25 years for sequestration projects.
+This will usually mean seven years for emissions avoidance projects and 25 years for sequestration projects.

 If your project is registered and for any reason your legal right to carry out the project or your responsibility for it ceases, you must notify the Clean Energy Regulator within 90 days.
 The Clean Energy Regulator may revoke the project’s registration if the person with responsibility for the project is not registered as a participant for the project within 90 days after the cessation occurs.
 Where revocation of a sequestration project’s registration occurs before expiry of its permanence period, the Clean Energy Regulator may also require you to relinquish a certain number of ACCUs.
 A relinquishment notice will not exceed the total number of ACCUs issued for the project.

 If you are registered as a project’s participant and another person acquires your legal right to carry out the project you will need to apply to the Clean Energy Regulator to change the project registration to name that person as the participant.
 The Clean Energy Regulator may grant your application and make the change.
-As a pre-condition to granting the application, the Clean Energy Regulator may require you to give security to the Commonwealth in relation to the fulfillment of any requirements to relinquish ACCUs imposed on you under the
+As a pre-condition to granting the application, the Clean Energy Regulator may require you to give security to the Commonwealth in relation to the fulfilment of any requirements to relinquish ACCUs imposed on you under the

 Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act).
 Such a security may be in the form of a bank guarantee, a letter of credit issued by a bank, a bond, etc.